California DMV Points System: How does it Work?

 • Preventing or removing points

-Practice safe driving and you may never experience a ticket or violation (not counting accidents).
+Practice safe driving; you may never experience a ticket or violation (not counting accidents).
 Let’s look at the various violations and safety information you’ll want to know about the CA points system.

-Points apply if you’re at fault of a moving violation, non-moving violation, cell phone violations, and many other infractions.
-These can include instances like speeding, texting while driving, and scale up to major incidents like causing accidents or driving under the influence.
+Points apply if you’re at fault for a moving violation, non-moving violation, cell phone violation, and many other infractions.
+These can include speeding, texting while driving, and scaling up to major incidents like causing accidents or driving under the influence.

-The purpose of the points systems is monitoring safe driving in the state of California.
+The purpose of the points systems is to monitor safe driving in the state of California.
 Tickets and other infractions are assigned points.
 The Cali DMV keeps a record of all convictions and accidents.

 Repeated violations can lead to a license suspension or revocation.
 You’ll begin experiencing negative effects – like a suspension – if you accumulate too many points: